run-x/opta/modules/cloudfront_distribution/cloudfront-distribution.md

 (~1hr) to reflect changes into your static site deployment.
 Please keep this in mind when deploying such changes.
 You may immediately verify the latest copy by downloading from your S3 bucket directly.

-### Using your own domain
+### Domain / DNS
-If you are ready to start hosting your site with your domain via the cloudfront distribution, then proceed as follows:
+If you are ready to start hosting your site with your domain via the cloudfront distribution, then go ahead and follow the [configuring dns guide](/features/dns-and-cert/dns), which will also set up your SSL.
+Traffic should start flowing from your domain to your cloudfront distribution and on towards your S3 bucket / K8s cluster.
+You could also manually configure DNS / SSL from outside of Opta using the following steps:
+1. Remove the dns module entirely from your yaml, if you haven't already.
-1. Get an [AWS ACM certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) for your site.
+2. Get an [AWS ACM certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) for your site.
    Make sure that you get it in region us-east-1.
 If you already have one at hand in your account (e.g. from another active Opta deployment), then feel free to reuse that.
-2. [Validate](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html) the certificate by adding the correct CNAME entries in your domain's DNS settings.
+3. [Validate](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html) the certificate by adding the correct CNAME entries in your domain's DNS settings.
-3. Create a new separate CNAME record for the domain you wish to use for cloudfront and point it at the `cloudfront_domain` gotten above.
-3. Set the acm_cert_arn and domains fields in opta accordingly
+4. Fill in the `acm_cert_arn` field for the cloudfront module with the arn of your cert.
+5. In your hosted zone, create either an A record (if it's on the same AWS account) or a CNAME pointing to the cloudfront distribution url (the `cloudfront_domain` output).
+Alternatively, if it's a hosted zone on the same AWS account you could pass the `zone_id` to the cloudfront module to have Opta automatically take care of this for you.
+6. Fill in the `domains` field to include the domains for which you have the certificate for (no need to include wildcard repetition, that's automatic).
-4. Opta apply and you're done!
+7. Opta apply and you're done!